Teeth Whitening Pen Consumer Guide

 Although teeth whitening pens aren’t as effective as a professional whitening procedure administered by a dentist, they do offer a cheap and easy alternative that can give good results.
 We have picked out some of the best options.

 The popular model and Instagirl has teamed up with Moon Oral Care to develop her signature whitening pen.
 Kendall worked alongside the development team at Moon to blend some of her favorite ingredients with a urea peroxide whitening formula.
+The 2.65 ML capacity will give around 30 uses.

 The Bright White from Asavia is a 5-inch pen with a 2ML chamber containing a powerful 35% carbamide peroxide whitening gel.
 Each pen provides about 20 uses which can lighten teeth by 4 shades or more according to Asavia.